Piotr-Iwanicki/PI_Projects_Python/README.md

 * header_reader.py :
 The script uses Selenium Webdriver and reads headers from selected websites, it can also search for them by keywords.
 The script is still being expanded with new functionalities.

+* factorial_3_ways.py :
+The script computes the factorial value for a given number in 3 ways: using the 'math' module, computing iteratively and computing recursively.